cspence001/macOSSetupVault/Application Setup/Brave/Brave Setup.md

 **Privacy and Security** > **WebRTC IP handling policy > Disable non-proxied UDP**
 - **WebRTC IP Handling Policy:**
-  - **Disable Non-Proxied UDP**: Ensure WebRTC uses TCP to contact peers or servers unless the proxy server supports UDP.
-This setting prevents exposing local addresses.
   - **WebRTC Overview**: WebRTC allows for direct connections for features like video chat, which can reveal your IP address.
 Brave provides settings to manage this but typically, default settings are sufficient.
   - **Policies:**
     - **Default**: WebRTC can enumerate and bind all interfaces, discovering public interfaces.
     - **Default Public And Private Interfaces**: WebRTC uses the default HTTP route, exposing the default private address.
     - **Default Public Interface Only**: WebRTC uses only the default HTTP route, avoiding exposure of local addresses.
-    - **Disable Non-Proxied UDP**: WebRTC uses only TCP unless the proxy supports UDP, hiding local addresses.
+    - **Disable Non-Proxied UDP**: Ensure WebRTC uses TCP to contact peers or servers unless the proxy server supports UDP.
+This setting prevents exposing local addresses.
 Use Google services for push messaging (Disabled) Auto-redirect AMP pages (Enabled)
 Auto-redirect tracking URLs (Enabled)